rust-embedded/discovery-mb2/mdbook/src/06-serial-communication/windows-tooling.md

 Start by unplugging your micro:bit.

-Before plugging the micro:bit, run the following command on the terminal:
+Before plugging the micro:bit back in, run the following command on the terminal:

 ``` console
 $ mode
 ```

 It will print a list of devices that are connected to your computer.
 The ones that start with `COM` in their names are serial devices.
 This is the kind of device we'll be working with.
-Take note of all the `COM` *ports* `mode` outputs *before* plugging the serial module.
+Take note of all the `COM` ports' `mode` outputs *before* plugging the serial module.

 Now, plug in the micro:bit and run the `mode` command again.
 If you see a new `COM` port appear on the list, then that's the COM port assigned to the